You’ll get a bill when you’ve filed your tax return. If you filed online you can view this:

 - in your final tax calculation - it can take up to 72 hours after you’ve submitted your return for this to be available in your account

-HMRC will send your bill by post if you did a paper return.
+HM Revenue and Customs (HMRC) will send your bill by post if you did a paper return.

 Understanding your bill